De-Kalo/worthy-kafka-client/README.md

 a catch here though.
 In order for this to work - the developer must make sure that only one message is processed at any given time.
 No loose Promises, no parallel processing in the same process, etc. This is a viable way for a service to work, and will help make sure to keep the contextId properly.
 However - you must verify a synchronized handling of messages.
+When automatically managed, the library will automatically add the current context to the logger metadata, so that it will appear in all logs.
 1. Manually.
 If a developer wants to manage contextId by himself - that's fine.
 He can use the `contextId` argument when calling produce, and **not** set the above environment variable.
 Note that if you do set the environment variable to 'true', the library will ignore any value you place in the contextId argument.
+In this situation, the developer will also have to manually set the metadata for the logger so that the context will be automatically sent with all messages.

 If you choose the manual approach, you can basically put any string in this variable, but you're expected to use the following: